himanshuyv/SMAI/assignments/1/README.md

 The suitable plots for given spotify dataset are following.
 1. Histogram of the numerical features
 ![Histogram](./figures/knn_histogram.png)
+From histogram I can see that the key and mode are not contributing much to the prediction.
+Hence I can remove them from the features.
+The other features are contributing to the prediction.
+The numerical features are not normally distributed.
+The numerical features are skewed.
+The numerical features are not on the same scale.
+Hence I can normalize the features to get better accuracy.
 2. Boxplot of the numerical features
 ![Boxplot](./figures/knn_boxplot.png)
+The similar inference can be drawn from the boxplot as well.
+Here we can see that the box of mode is very large for only two descrete values.
+Hence it is only giving the binary information for a 144 distinct genres.
+Similarily only few distinc values of keys are present.
+From the box plot we can comment on outliers.
+The outliers are present in the almost every feature.
 3. Violin plot of the numerical features
 ![Violin](./figures/knn_violinplot.png)
+The violin plot is also showing the distribution of the features.
+The features are not normally distributed.
+The features are skewed.
+The features are not on the same scale.
+Hence I can normalize the features to get better accuracy.
+(The same inference can be drawn from the histogram and boxplot as well)
 4. Pairplot of the numerical features
 ![Pairplot](./figures/knn_pairplot.png)
+In pair plot I have plotted the features which are actually contributing to the prediction(inference from histogram).
+The pair plot is showing the correlation between the features.
+The features are not linearly correlated.
+The features are not normally distributed.
+The features are skewed.
+The features are not on the same scale.
+Hence I can normalize the features to get better accuracy.

+Similar to key and mode, the time_signature is also not contributing much to the prediction.
+Hence I can remove it from the features.
+For current implementation I have only removed key and mode.

 ### Task 2: KNN Implementation